Raoul-van-Wijk/PRO-P4/README.md

 # PRO-P4
-This is the repository for a school project we need to make a fake Hives
+This is the repository for a school project we need to make a fake Hyves